Fast-Growing Career Sectors in Washington State

 The boom is partially due to the fact that the state provides an excellent climate for tech start-ups.
 Along with a large pool of talented workers, there are many business development centers, incubators, and accelerators that help provide the funds and resources that tech companies need to set up and grow their businesses.
 Additionally, large companies like Microsoft and Amazon call Washington home.
 And major businesses like Facebook, Google, Twitter, and Apple have established engineering offices in the state as well.

-As of 2019, more than 12,000 companies operate within the tech sector, and they employ more than 220,000 people.10 So if you are passionate about technology and want to capitalize on the amazing opportunities, then consider Washington State colleges that can begin preparing you for one of the careers listed below.
+According to the Department of Commerce, as of 2019, more than 12,000 companies operate within the tech sector, and they employ more than 220,000 people.
+So if you are passionate about technology and want to capitalize on the amazing opportunities, then consider Washington State colleges that can begin preparing you for one of the careers listed below.

 - Total projected annual job openings—67,594